ktran-euclid/simple-api/README.md

 ## Setup the application

 This application has three main parts:
-a.
-A WSGI Flask application to serve as the REST API, responding to external requests
+1. A WSGI Flask application to serve as the REST API, responding to external requests
-b.
-A Celery application to execute background task such as fetching data from the given sse content server
+2. A Celery application to execute background task such as fetching data from the given sse content server
-c.
-A Redis server being used by Celery to process tasks and also serves as a in memory database for a. and b.
+3. A Redis server being used by Celery to process tasks and also serves as a in memory database for a. and b.

+In order to setup the testing environment and start a local server, please follow these steps:
 0. Install the components:

     Flask

         pip install --editable .

-    Install Celery and Redis
+    Celery and Redis

         pip install -U "celery[redis]"

-    Install pytest watch for watching the test
+    pytest watch for watching the test

         pip install pytest-watch